-Upon graduating from New England Conservatory in 2005, Adler has resided in New York City.
-He has presented music in halls, clubs, museums, and sacred spaces including Carnegie Hall, Lincoln Center, Rubin Museum, Smalls, Roulette, and Joe's Public Theater.
-He has been recorded on over thirty albums and has worked with: Bash the Trash, La Bomba de Tiempo, Bombay Rickey, Chelsea Clinton, Guillermo Klein, Sheila Jordan, Frank London, LA Opera, Kate McGarry, Kamala Sankaram and Elizabeth Swados.
-He has been featured on WNYC's "New Sounds," Jason Bivin's book "Spirits Rejoice" and has written, helped to develop or perform on various film, commercial and theatrical scores including "Of Many," "Nomad" and "Thumbprint."
+BRIAN SHANKAR ADLER has presented music in halls, clubs, museums, and sacred spaces including Carnegie Hall, Lincoln Center, Roulette, Rubin Museum, Smalls, and the Kennedy Center.
+He has been recorded on over thirty albums and has worked with: Bash the Trash, Bomba de Tiempo, Bombay Rickey, Chelsea Clinton, Cochemea, Moppa Elliott, Sheila Jordan, Guillermo Klein, Frank London, Billy Martin, Kate McGarry, Kamala Sankaram and Elizabeth Swados.
+He has been featured on WNYC's "New Sounds," Jason Bivin's book "Spirits Rejoice" and has written, helped to develop, perform on or direct various film, commercial and theatrical scores.